Multivit4min/loxone-nexus/README.md

 Loxone Nexus
 ============

-> This project is currently under development use at your own risk
+> This project is currently under development

 This project aims to connect different Integrations like HomeAssistant with Loxone via their integrated Loxone Intercommunication Interface used to communicate variables across different Loxone Miniservers